 Leads and prospects

-When you create an SEO strategy for 2019 and beyond, the main focus is attracting new leads and converting them to prospects by capturing their email address.
+When you create a B2B SEO strategy for 2022 and beyond, the main focus is attracting new leads and converting them to prospects by capturing their email address.
 By building a rapport with people in this phase, you can achieve the goal of having them transition to paying customers.

 First, you must encourage the leads who find your site to share their email address and provide an audience for you to work your magic.
 Offering a discount in return for an email address is one of the best ways to capture someone in your email management system.